sradics/digital-garden/_notes/Team Genius.md

 Set Rules.
 When it comes to rules of behavior, establishing them early and clearly is paramount. — location: [3713](kindle://book?action=open&asin=B00OG8AXKO&location=3713) ^ref-46197

 ---
+Time spent on name tags, introductions, sharing details about oneself, distributing phone numbers and email addresses, and even small-group exercises and brainstorming — location: [3783](kindle://book?action=open&asin=B00OG8AXKO&location=3783) ^ref-56570

+---
+3. Set Rules.
+When it comes to rules of behavior, establishing them early and clearly is paramount. — location: [3787](kindle://book?action=open&asin=B00OG8AXKO&location=3787) ^ref-44033

+---
 Announce those rules, keep them simple, and write them down to be distributed to everyone.
 That will minimize disputes. — location: [3716](kindle://book?action=open&asin=B00OG8AXKO&location=3716) ^ref-33087

 ---
 Seed the Culture.
 Like it or not, the cultural life of the team begins at that kickoff event. — location: [3718](kindle://book?action=open&asin=B00OG8AXKO&location=3718) ^ref-54634

+---
+4. Seed the Culture.
+Like it or not, the cultural life of the team begins at that kickoff event. — location: [3791](kindle://book?action=open&asin=B00OG8AXKO&location=3791) ^ref-37110

 ---
 That’s why well-run teams typically feature a round of interviews with each member immediately after that kickoff event. — location: [3721](kindle://book?action=open&asin=B00OG8AXKO&location=3721) ^ref-18643